Top 5 Suspension Bridges From Around the World

 Hamber Bridge, United Kingdom

-It is a 2220 meter long suspension bridge in Kingston upon Hull in England.
+It is a 2220-meter-long suspension bridge in Kingston upon Hull, England.
 It is the longest suspension bridge in the United Kingdom.
 The Hamber Bridge was opened in 1981 and remained the longest clamping bridge in the world until 1998.
 The longest span of the Hamber Bridge has a length of 1410 meters.

 This bridge connects North Lincon Inshire with the East Riding of Yorkshire Local District.
 This bridge was officially opened to traffic by Queen Elizabeth II on July 17, 1981.
 The central span of the Hamber Bridge also enables navigation of ships.
-This bridge receives traffic of 12,000 vehicles per week.
+This bridge receives 12,000 vehicles per week of traffic.

 Akashi Kaikyo Bridge, Japan

-The double-fold stiffening girder system helps the bridge withstand wind speeds of up to 178 miles per hour and earthquakes measure up to 8.5 in magnitude.
-Construction of the Akashi Kaikyo Bridge started in 1988 and took ten years to complete.
+The double-fold stiffening girder system helps the bridge withstand wind speeds up to 178 miles per hour, and earthquakes measure up to 8.5 in magnitude.
+The construction of the Akashi Kaikyo Bridge started in 1988 and took ten years to complete.
 The bridge was opened on April 5, 1998, and includes six scheduled services.